javipolo/puppet-basic_server/README.md

-# javipolo's puppet basit server
+# javipolo's puppet basic server
 All stuff I usualy install on new provisioned machines

 Dependencies: